polterguy/hyper-ide/helpers/help-files/03 - Micro/03 - Forms.md

                       innerValue:Button
 ```

-The above code will end up being rendered like the following.
+The above code will end up being rendered like the following. **Notice**, further down we will learn how to remove the additional
+_"artifact margin"_ at the bottom of our strip.

 <img style="display:block;margin-left:auto;margin-right:auto;max-width:100%;" src="https://phosphorusfive.files.wordpress.com/2018/01/micro-strips-screenshot.png" />